ChristianTPW/Transparent-Upgradeable-Proxy/article.md

 ### Proxy

-Proxy is the main component of smart contract upgradeability the definition of proxy itself is a simple smart contract that delegate calls and data to implementation contract that manages the logic.
-This concept allow user to interact with one contract address even if the implementation address is updated.
+Proxy is the main component of smart contract upgradeability.
+Proxy is a simple smart contract that delegates calls and data to an implementation contract which manages the logic.
+This concept allows users to interact with one contract address even if the implementation address is upgraded.

 ### Upgradeability

-Smart contract is know for the immutability but with `Transparent Upgradeable Proxy` updating a smart contract is made possible.
-The upgradeability concept is not directly updating the smart contract but by creating a new one and using the existing data that stored in the proxy contract.
+Smart contract is known for the immutability but with `Transparent Upgradeable Proxy` updating a smart contract is made possible.
+The upgradeability concept is not directly updating the smart contract but by creating a new one and using the existing data that is stored in the proxy contract.

 ## Concept